Originally published in Points West magazine

 I am most grateful to the Center and its director [at the time this article was written] Bruce Eldredge, for their support in the development of this article.
 Special thanks also go to Laura Fry, now of Gilcrease Museum in Tulsa, Oklahoma, for researching and collating the statistics for this piece, and for tracking down many of the images used here, and to Laura Foster of the Remington Art Museum for her assistance with the preparation of this article.

 About author Peter Hassrick

-Peter H. Hassrick is a writer and independent American art scholar who focuses on the West.
-He is Director Emeritus and Senior Scholar of the Buffalo Bill Center of the West.
-He is also the Director Emeritus of the Petrie Institute of Western American Art at the Denver Art Museum, Founding Director Emeritus of the Charles M. Russell Center for the Study of Art of the American West at the University of Oklahoma, and founding Director of the Georgia O’Keeffe Museum in Santa Fe, New Mexico.
+Peter H. Hassrick was a writer and independent American art scholar who focuses on the West.
+Before his death in 2018, he served as Director Emeritus and Senior Scholar of the Buffalo Bill Center of the West.
+He was also the Director Emeritus of the Petrie Institute of Western American Art at the Denver Art Museum, Founding Director Emeritus of the Charles M. Russell Center for the Study of Art of the American West at the University of Oklahoma, and founding Director of the Georgia O’Keeffe Museum in Santa Fe, New Mexico.
 Before that, Hassrick served for twenty years as the Director of the Center.
 He held the post of Curator of Collections at the Amon Carter Museum in Fort Worth for five years.